Central Bank of India expects limited impact from new provisioning rules | Company Business News

 “We are very conscious about the transition.
 For stage 1 and stage 2 assets, we have already made provisions of ₹1,525 crore, apart from maintaining 100% provisioning on Stage 3 assets,” Kumar told Mint.

-As of March end, the bank had a loan book of ₹3.23 trillion, with ₹2.9 trillion in stage 1, ₹11,399 cr in stage 2, and ₹12,848 cr in stage 3.
-The bank is in the process of calculating the loan book as on FY26 into each stage as per ECL Norms.
+As of March end, the bank had a loan book of ₹3.44 trillion.
+The bank is in the process of calculating the loan book as on FY26 into each stage as per ECL norms.

 The framework aligns Indian banking regulations more closely with Indian Accounting Standards (Ind-AS) and requires lenders to estimate credit losses using key parameters such as probability of default, loss given default, and exposure at default.